CprE308/lectures/lecture15/lecture15.md

 ## Condition variable and mutex
  - A mutex is passed into wait:
 `pthread_cond_wait(cond_var,mutex)`
- - Mutex is released before t he thread sleeps
+ - Mutex is released before the thread sleeps
  - Mutex is locked again before `pthread_cond_wait()` returns
  - Safe to use `pthread_cond_wait()` in a while loop and check condition again before proceeding